Neft Daşları

 Neft Daşları ([ˈneft dɑʃlɑˈɾɯ] lit.
 'Oil Rocks') is an industrial settlement in Baku, Azerbaijan.
 The settlement forms part of the municipality of Çilov-Neft Daşları in the Pirallahy raion.
-It lies 86 km away from the Azerbaijani capital Baku, and 39 km from the nearest shore in the Caspian Sea.
+It lies 86 km away from the Azerbaijani capital Baku and 39 km from the nearest mainland shore in the Caspian Sea.
 A full town on the sea, it was the first oil platform in Azerbaijan, and the first operating offshore oil platform in the world, incorporating numerous drilling platforms.
 It is featured in Guinness World Records as the world's first offshore oil platform.

-The settlement began with a single path out over the water and grew into a system of paths and platforms built on the back of ships sunk to serve as the Neft Daşları's foundation.
-The most distinctive feature of Neft Daşları is that it is actually a functional city with a population of about 2,000 and over 200 km of streets built on piles of dirt and landfill.
+The settlement began with a single path out over the water and grew into a system of paths and platforms built upon ships sunk to serve as the Neft Daşları's foundation.
+The most distinctive feature of Neft Daşları is that it is actually a functional city with a population of around 2,000 and once comprised over 200 km of streets built on piles of landfill.

 Etymology

-The settlement was originally named as Chernie Kamni ("Black Stones"), but was later renamed to Neft Daşları ("Oily Rocks"), replacing the allusion to the black colour of oil with a reference to the substance itself.
+The settlement was originally named as Chornye Kamni (Russian for "Black Rocks"), but was later renamed to Neftyanye Kamni (Russian for "Petroleum Rocks"), in Azerbaijani nowadays Neft Daşları (id.), replacing the allusion to the black colour of oil with a reference to the substance itself.

 History

 Construction of the settlement

 The first large-scale geological study of the area was conducted in 1945–1948.
-The settlement of Neft Daşları was built after oil was discovered there on 7 November 1949, at 1,100 m beneath the Caspian Sea and it became the world's first offshore oil platform.
+The settlement of Neft Daşları was built after oil was discovered there on 7 November 1949 at 1,100 m beneath the Caspian Sea.
+It became the world's first offshore oil platform.

-By 1951, the Neft Daşları was ready for production, equipped with all of the infrastructure needed at the time.
+By 1951, the Neft Daşları was ready for production, equipped with all the infrastructure needed at the time.
 Drilling platforms were erected, oil tanks installed, and docks with enclosures for ships were built.
 The first oil from the Neft Daşları was loaded into a tanker in the same year.

 In 1952, the systematic construction of trestle bridges connecting the artificial islands was begun.
 A number of Soviet factories constructed crane assemblies especially for use on the Neft Daşları, along with a crane barge that could carry up to 100 tons of oil.
 The assemblies were equipped with diesel hammers used to drive piles into the sea floor.